nasa/fprime/Svc/Framer/docs/sdd.md

 ## 1. Introduction

 `Svc::Framer` is a passive component.
-It is part of the F Prime data downlink path.
+It is part of the standard path for F Prime data downlink.
 It accepts data packets from service layer components, typically instances of [`Svc::TlmChan`](../../TlmChan/docs/sdd.md), [`Svc::ActiveLogger`](../../ActiveLogger/docs/sdd.md),